Breast Implants: Anatomical or Round?

 Anatomical or Round Breast Implants for Breast Implants

 It works slightly different when it comes to breast lift with implants.
 Most of these patients do have enough breast tissue to cover the implant and the extra fullness of the upper pole is normally desired, therefore for those cases I use round implants frequently.
-Fig 2.
+See Fig 2.

 What if the Anatomical Implant Rotates?